 Accurate Rural Address Visibility

-I live a in a rural area, so I don't get a lot of deliveries.
+I live in a rural area, so I don't receive many deliveries.
 I recently found a service that delivers groceries to my home.
 I was thrilled, but the process quickly uncovered a problem I hadn't considered before: the visibility of my street address.

 Canva